Mathematics- MA 151: The World of Numbers

 This two-block course satisfies the Critical Perspectives: The West in Time and the Critical Perspectives: Quantitative Reasoning requirements.

 Numbers are as fundamental to humans as are language and music.
 People have been writing numbers for as long as there has been writing.
-In our course, we will trace the use of numbers from the ancient civilizations of the Middle East, Egypt, and Mesopotamia through the axiomatic deductive approach taken by the Greek and Hellenistic civilizations all the while observing the many influences from around the world from places such as India and medieval Islam, eventually reaching the twentieth century with the proof of Fermat's Last Theorem.
+In our course, we will trace the use of numbers from the ancient civilizations of the Middle East, Egypt, and Mesopotamia through the axiomatic deductive approach taken by the Greek and Hellenistic civilizations all the while observing the many influences from around the world.
+We will progress to Newton and new insights into infinite processes, and what we now call calculus eventually reaching the twentieth century discussing notions of infinity and Fermat’s Last Theorem.

 The way that people think about numbers has evolved over time: natural numbers, prime numbers, rational numbers, real numbers, complex numbers.
 Similarly, our ability to calculate has evolved: the Peruvian quipu, the Chinese abacus, the modern microprocessor.
 In our course, we will consider the impact of computers on today's society and the role numbers play in search engines and in web security.
 We will discover how numbers are both endlessly useful and fascinating.